 Fees are periodically changed and reviewed.
 Usually there is a 2 to 10% yearly increase [mostly in January] based on the economy's inflation rate (along with most businesses).
 There may also be fee adjustments outside of the yearly expected one.
 You will usually be notified one month prior to any fee increases via email.
 You get a \$5 discount if you do not pay with a card, which is what my credit card processor, Square, charges in commission.
+If you decide to pay manually via Zelle, cash, or Venmo, payment is expected the day of our meeting, or my auto-pay system may automatically bill you the day after which would include the transaction fee.
 Sessions starting after 5pm are \$45, \$25 more if they go past 5pm; Sessions on weekends OR holidays are \$65 more.
-I charge a credit card processor.
-Initials:

-If you are paying a discounted rate (if your income is low), you would be expected to pay via Zelle, cash or Venmo, otherwise you would be charged a \$5-10 fee to cover the fee from the flat fee of \$295 hourly if I am subpoenaed into court from your therapy and any additional courtrelated obligations.
+I charge a flat fee of \$325 hourly if I am subpoenaed into court from your therapy and any additional court-related obligations.
 I also charge the standard fee (pro-rated based on time spent) if I do case management for you, such as collaborate with your previous therapist or psychiatrist.
 Payment is due at the beginning of service.
 Initials: